IMPROVING YOUR

 The bull, which is in the pasture, belongs to Joe.

-(suggests that there is only one bull on the farm, so the writer is giving non-essential information by mentioning that it is in the pasture)
+giving non-essential information by mentioning that it is in the pasture)

 NOTE: The word that is used to introduce an essen-